Do I have a right to relocate?

 The court reminds us on a regular basis that a parent who wishes to move, does not need to provide a compelling reason to be able to do so.

-Courtney says that the common reasons put forward in support of a parent wanting to relocate with the children include:
+The common reasons put forward in support of a parent wanting to relocate with the children include:

 - Financial benefits;